Marcus Henry (offensive lineman): New Orleans Saints (second stint)

 After participating in a mini-camp tryout, Henry re-signed with the New Orleans Saints on May 13, 2019.
-He was waived during final roster cuts on August 31, 2019.
+He was waived by New Orleans during final roster cuts on August 31.

 Houston Texans

 Henry signed with the Houston Texans' practice squad on October 9, 2019, and was released one week later.

 Dallas Cowboys

 Henry signed with the Dallas Cowboys' practice squad on November 20, 2019.
 He signed a reserve/futures contract with the Cowboys on December 30.

 Henry was waived during final roster cuts on September 5, 2020, and re-signed to the team's practice squad the next day.
 He was elevated to the active roster on October 10 and October 19 for the team's weeks 5 and 6 games against the New York Giants and Arizona Cardinals, and reverted to the practice squad following each game.
 He signed a reserve/future contract with the Cowboys on January 4, 2021.
-He was waived by the Cowboys on March 19, 2021.
+He was waived by the Cowboys on March 19.